Water Fitness Classes

 Aqua Cardio Dance

 A Latin-based workout that integrates dance and exercise!
-Aqua Dance adds all of the benefits of aquatic exercise to these popular high-energy dance workouts.
+Aqua Cardio Dance adds all of the benefits of aquatic exercise to these popular high-energy dance workouts.
 No dance background necessary, just a willingness to move and have fun.
-The workout is a party, come join the fun!
+The workout is a party.
+Come join the fun!

 Aqua Lite

-Great place to start in the water.
-A class that is low intensity and low impact, and will improve joint flexibility, balance and coordination.
-For those with pain and stiffness of arthritis, or recovering from injury or surgery, this gentle but active class helps reduce muscle weakness, pain and stiffness in the upper and lower body.
-Great for first time exercisers and anyone wanting a gentle workout.
+A great place to start in the water.
+A class that is low-intensity and low-impact, and will improve joint flexibility, balance and coordination.
+For those with pain and stiffness of arthritis or recovering from injury or surgery, this gentle but active class helps reduce muscle weakness, pain and stiffness in the upper and lower body.
+Great for first-time exercisers and anyone wanting a gentle workout.

 Aqua YO-Lates